cortesi/tenx/README.md

 ### Ethos

-- Built for expert developers and power users
+- Built with an uncompromsing focus on expert developers and power users
-- Uses the best current coding models (currently Claude 3.5 Sonnet)
+- Tracks whatever the best current coding models are (currently Claude 3.5 Sonnet)
-- Exploits Rust's type system for robust AI-generated code validation

 ### Next up